curl/everything-curl/cmdline/urls/scheme.md

 URLs start with the "scheme", which is the official name for the `http://` part.
 That tells which protocol the URL uses.
-The scheme must be a known one that this version of curl supports or it will show an error message and stop.
+The scheme must be a known one that this version of curl supports or it shows an error message and stops.
 Additionally, the scheme must neither start with nor contain any whitespace.

 ## The scheme separator